CDLUC3/mrt-admin-lambda/README.md

 # Merritt Admin Tool

+This library is part of the [Merritt Preservation System](https://github.com/CDLUC3/mrt-doc).

 ## Admin Tool Web Interface - Single Page App
 This code is deployed as an AWS Lambda that is accessible to staff from a static website deployed to S3.